 If you’re both a baker and Trader Joe’s lover, you’ve probably wondered what the differences are between the various Trader Joe’s vanilla offerings!
-The grocery store sells organic pure Bourbon vanilla extract, Bourbon vanilla bean paste, and organic vanilla bean paste.
-All of these are great ways to add vanilla flavor, but there are a few tricks to getting the most out of your favorite vanilla product.
+The grocery store sells a number of different kinds of vanilla, including a few that are only available during the holidays.
+All of them add vanilla flavor, but there are a few tricks to getting the most out of each.
+Soon, you’ll know the best way to use Trader Joe’s vanilla beans, vanilla bean paste, and vanilla extracts!

 Vanilla bean paste is made of a sugar syrup, vanilla extract, vanilla beans, and thickeners like acacia and xanthan gum.
 The syrup and thickeners help to suspend the vanilla beans evenly throughout the container; otherwise, they would all sink to the bottom.